MENU

 Article X

-Amendments to the Bylaws: Amendments to the bylaws of the Membrane Structure & Function subgroup must be approved by a two-thirds majority of the Subgroup’s Executive Committee, and ratified in an electronic ballot by a majority of the members of the group voting.
+Amendments to the Bylaws: Amendments can be proposed by any member of the Membrane Structure & Function Subgroup, must be approved by a two-thirds majority of the Subgroup’s Executive Committee, and must be ratified in an electronic ballot by a majority of the members of the group voting.

 The following word cloud is comprised of the speaker talk titles from our symposia.